-In connection with the Company's interest rate risk management strategy, the Company economically hedges a portion of its interest rate risk by entering into derivative financial instrument contracts in the form of interest rate swaps.
+In connection with the Company's interest rate risk management strategy, the Company economically hedges a portion of its interest rate risk by entering into derivative financial instrument contracts in the form of interest rate swaps and Treasury futures.
 The Company's swaps are used to lock in a fixed rate related to a portion of its current and anticipated payments on its repurchase agreements.
 The Company typically agrees to pay a fixed rate of interest ("pay rate") in exchange for the right to receive a floating rate of interest ("receive rate") over a specified period of time.
-In addition to interest rate swaps, the Company has purchased mortgage options and Treasury futures.
-Mortgage options give the Company the right, but not the obligation, to buy or sell mortgage backed securities at a future date for a fixed price.
 Treasury futures are derivatives which track the prices of specific Treasury securities and are traded on an active exchange.
 It is generally the Company's policy to close out any Treasury futures positions prior to taking delivery of the underlying security.
-The Company has invested in mortgage options and Treasury futures to lock in prices on the purchase or sale of Agency RMBS, to hedge changes in interest rates on its existing portfolio, or to enhance investment returns.
+The Company uses Treasury futures to lock in prices on the purchase or sale of Agency RMBS and to hedge changes in interest rates on its existing portfolio.